-“Bullying” is not my favorite word to describe mean behavior in middle school.
+“Bullying” is not my favorite word to describe mean middle school behavior.
 Mean behavior takes a variety of forms, but when researchers and policy makers say “bully,” they mean something very specific.
 Here’s the precise definition of bullying—One person or group with greater status or power chronically mistreats a person with lesser power or status over time.

-When we give mean behaviors more specific terms, we focus on the precise behavior.
-So we avoid assuming that someone who is occasionally mean is a mean person all the time.
-Being more specific helps us think more clearly about what we want for young people who engage in these behaviors, and about those who are the victims.
+When we give “mean behaviors” more specific terms, we focus on the precise behavior.
+As a result, we avoid assuming that someone who is occasionally mean is a mean person all the time.
+Being more specific helps us think more clearly about what we want for young people who engage in these mean middle school behaviors, and about those who are the victims.

 Most of all, we can focus on helping teens have what all adolescents deserve: companionship with a variety of people they enjoy and friends they can trust.